Rgnf supported projects. Grant IS Rgnf - personal account. login to your personal account. If the Project was supported

 • Creation of conflict prevention systems at the regional and local levels.

-• Development and support of small and medium-sized businesses in the regions and municipalities of Russia.
+• Development and support of small and medium-sized businesses in regions and municipalities of Russia.

 • Development of regional and municipal media.

-International N. D. Kondratiev Foundation was created on March 19, 1992 during the International Scientific Conference dedicated to the 100th anniversary of the birth of the outstanding Russian scientist and accredited at the Department of Social Sciences of the Russian Academy of Sciences.
+International N. D. Kondratiev Foundation created on March 19, 1992 during the International Scientific Conference dedicated to the 100th anniversary of the birth of the outstanding Russian scientist and accredited by the Department of Social Sciences of the Russian Academy of Sciences.

-1. holding international Kondratieff conferences, symposiums, Kondratieff readings;
+1. holding international Kondratieff conferences, symposiums, Kondratiev readings;

-2. implementation of interdisciplinary research on orders from government agencies, grants from the Russian Foundation for Basic Research and Russian Humanitarian Foundation, and initiative research according to their own plans;
+2. carrying out interdisciplinary research on orders from government agencies, grants from the Russian Foundation for Basic Research and the Russian Humanitarian Foundation, and initiative research according to our own plans;

-3. holding, together with the Russian Academy of Natural Sciences, international competitions for the gold, silver and bronze medals of N.D.
-Kondratiev for his contribution to the development of social sciences and a commemorative medal of N.D.
-Kondratieff to young scientists;
+3. holding, jointly with the Russian Academy of Natural Sciences, international competitions for gold, silver and bronze medals N.D.
+Kondratiev for his contribution to the development of social sciences and a memorial medal to N.D.
+Kondratiev to young scientists;

-4. publication of monographs, materials of conferences, Kondratieff readings.
+4. publication of monographs, conference materials, Kondratieff readings.

 German Historical Institute in Moscow

-In 2005, at the initiative of the Krupp Foundation and the Zeit Foundation, two of the largest German sponsors of humanitarian research programs, it was decided to open a German Historical Institute .
-On January 1, 2009, on the recommendation of the scientific council, the German Historical Institute in Moscow was transferred to funding by the Foundation of the German Humanitarian Institutes Abroad (DGIA), supported by the German Ministry of Education and Science.
+In 2005, on the initiative of the Krupp Foundation and the Zeit Foundation, two of the largest German sponsors of humanitarian research programs, it was decided to open a German Historical Institute .
+On January 1, 2009, on the recommendation of the scientific council, the German Historical Institute in Moscow was transferred to funding by the Foundation of the German Institutes for the Humanities Abroad (DGIA), supported by the German Ministry of Education and Research.

-The institute's main areas of activity include research in the field of the history of Germany and Russia, deepening cooperation between Russian and German scientists, coordinating and implementing joint research and publishing projects, and supporting young scientists.
+The main directions of its activities include research in the field of history of Germany and Russia, deepening cooperation between Russian and German scientists, coordination and implementation of joint research and publishing projects, and support for young scientists.

-The Institute is part of the Foundation for German Humanitarian Institutes Abroad ( DGIA ), uniting under its roof the German Historical Institutes in London, Paris, Rome, Warsaw and Washington, as well as interdisciplinary research institutes in Beirut/Istanbul and Tokyo.
+The Institute is part of the Foundation of the German Humanities Institutes Abroad ( DGIA ), bringing together under its roof the German Historical Institutes in London, Paris, Rome, Warsaw and Washington, as well as interdisciplinary research institutes in Beirut/Istanbul and Tokyo.

-The GIIM Annual Scholarship to work on Ph.D. or doctoral dissertations is offered once a year.
+An annual GIIM scholarship for work on candidate or doctoral dissertations is offered once a year.

 Scholarship Program: